 Summary of Simulation Results.
 Our simulation results can be summarized as follows.
 Both the HybridCache and DGA approaches outperform the Naive approach in terms of all three performance metrics, viz., average query delay, query success ratio, and total number of messages.
 Our designed DGA almost always outperforms the Hybrid approach in terms of all performance metrics for a wide range of parameters of mean query generate time, local cache size, and mobility speed.
 In particular, for frequent queries or smaller cache size, the DGA approach has a significantly better average query delay and query success ratio.
-For very high mobility speeds, the DGA approach has a slight worse average query delay, but significantly better query success ratio.
-Much of the success of DGA comes from the optimized placement of caches.
-This not only reduces query delay, but also message transmissions, which in turn leads to less congestion and hence fewer lost messages due to collisions or buffer overflows at the network interfaces.
+For very high mobility speeds, sometimes, the DGA approach has a slight worse average query delay than Hybrid, but with significantly better query success ratio, which is certainly the more desirable performance metric.
+We show that the success of DGA comes not only from maintenance of the nearest-cache tables, but also from the near-optimal placement of caches.
+The optimized placement of caches not only reduces query delay, but also message transmissions, which in turn leads to less congestion and hence fewer lost messages due to collisions or buffer overflows at the network interfaces.
 This, in turn provides a better success ratio.
 This "snowballing" effect is very apparent in challenging cases such as frequent queries and small cache sizes.